Naseemkamal/git-demo-again/README.md

 step # 10 to push file local repo git push -u origin main working in 6th command git add git push

+BRANCH :
+git branch -v main
+git branch -git check out -v track (going to another file) git branch ( i am standing at main branch but) step 01 git branch step 02 to move and create a new branch git check out (if we write -v  it will make branch, we want only to go to another branch) git status git commit git push -u origin task/development move branch to main